-Although it is called Brasserie One, the hotel restaurant offers an experience far removed from the breezy dining one associates with a brasserie, veering towards the fine dining end of the spectrum yet without being stuffy or over-formal.
+Although it’s called Brasserie One, the hotel restaurant offers an experience far removed from the breezy dining one associates with a brasserie, veering towards the fine dining end of the spectrum yet without being stuffy or overly formal.

-Excellent food together with lovely surroundings, and caring service from knowledgeable and well-trained staff, make this a premier dining venue for anyone visiting Limerick.
+Excellent food together with a tasteful, understated atmosphere and top-rate service from knowledgeable and well-trained staff make this a premier dining venue in its own right for anyone visiting Limerick.